 Through the disrupted times of the pandemic, artsPlace continued to be a beacon of light and hope for artists and arts lovers, helping them find meaning and connection by offering opportunities to collaborate and create.

 Having learned from our experience in 2020, we were able to navigate public health restrictions with greater certainty, guided by the needs and wants of our community.
-When the first lockdown hit in 2021, we helped our artists transition 59 programs and events online.
+When the first lockdown hit, we helped our artists transition 59 programs and events online.
 When kids could no longer come to us, we put together 200 creative kits to keep them connected.
 And when healthcare workers needed a boost, we brought over 100 community members together to create a mural in their honour.
-Thanks to the unwavering support of our public—and the dedication of our staff and volunteers—we delivered meaningful opportunities for members of our community to shine and share, even in the darkest days.
+Thanks to the unwavering support of our public—and the dedication of our staff and volunteers—we delivered meaningful opportunities for members of our community to shine and share.

 Having formalized our long-standing commitment to creating an arts community that is accessible to everyone, we embarked on a comprehensive, independent Diversity, Equity and Inclusion audit process to help us assess all aspects of our community arts centre and to consider how to evolve our organization to best serve the diverse community of the Bow Valley.

 Additionally, whether in the studio or in the streets, we offered live performances, courses and workshops, films, exhibitions, and events designed to bring our diverse community together; helping to forge meaningful connections around common interests and identities, and create a sense of belonging.
 Because home is where the heArt is.